 Just like everybody needs good take-along breakfast ideas, everybody needs a handful of healthy, high-protein breakfast ideas in their wheelhouse.
 An Eggs in a Basket is a cute, quick, and balanced recipe that gets your kids out the door on time with good food in their bellies.

 Serve it with fresh fruit on the side, some yogurt, or even a veggie (because veggies for breakfast are awesome and we’re huge proponents of getting this important food group in first thing in the morning!)

 Crack the egg directly into the hole in the bread, and let it sizzle.
 At this point you have a choice.
-You can continue to cook the Egg in the Basket until the whites have set and the yolk is still runny (like a sunny-side up egg) or you can gently flip the bread and egg to cook both sides of the egg.
+You can continue to cook the Eggs in a Basket until the whites have set and the yolk is still runny (like a sunny-side up egg) or you can gently flip the bread and egg to cook both sides of the egg.
 My kids prefer it to be cooked on both sides.

 A note about food safety when cooking for kids: around 1 in 20,000 raw eggs contains salmonella bacteria.
 It’s a very low number, but you still may not be comfortable serving runny eggs to your kids.
 That’s OK!
 Just flip that puppy.
 If your kids like a runny egg now and then, go ahead and slide it onto the plate without flipping, and dip your extra toast into that gooey goodness.

 Egg in the Basket

 - Using a drinking glass, cut a hole out of the center of the bread slices.

 - Place the butter in a large skillet and heat over medium until the butter begins to foam.
 Place bread slices into skillet, however many will fit.
 Break open an egg into each hole in the slices.
 Cook for 3-4 minutes or until the egg whites have fully set.

 - Carefully remove from skillet with a large spatula.
 Continue until all have been cooked.
 Cook the remaining bread circles in hot skillet to toast up and use for dipping.